Vermont Rapid Response Support System

 Give Way to Freedom’s RRSS facilitators are trained in trauma-informed support and equipped with comprehensive resources to assist individuals in understanding their rights and options as well as connecting with longer-term support services should they wish to do so.
 Facilitators can also help with case consultation as well as logistical planning for a potential victim and help law enforcement and/or other service providers identify service provision options.

 Thus far, we have provided support throughout Vermont, and have also consulted and assisted with cases in Connecticut, Georgia, Pennsylvania, New Hampshire, Massachusetts, Maine, and New York.
+We have served one hundred thirty survivors the past six years.

 If you want to access this Vermont statewide service, within Vermont dial 211 or outside Vermont call the National Human Trafficking Hotline, 1.888.373.7888, and ask to be connected to Vermont 211.